--by Mary May Larmoyeux- It’s not always easy to choose the “perfect” gifts for grandparents for a birthday, Grandparents Day (on September 10, 2017), Christmas, or other special occasion.
+-by Mary May Larmoyeux- It’s not always easy to choose the “perfect” gifts for grandparents for a birthday, Grandparents Day, Christmas, or other special occasions.
 But a friend’s son and his wife did just that when they gave her a beautiful Willow Tree® figurine of a grandparent and grandchild.

-I asked some of my friends what would make good gifts for grandparents.
+What makes good gifts for grandparents?
+I asked some of my friends this question.
 Here’s what they said.

 32 Gifts for Grandparents

 1. Time with them.
 As one grandmother said, “nothing is more precious to me than seeing or hearing from my grandchildren.”

 2. Journals for them to use to write about their lives.

 3. Framed picture of a special time when the grandkids were with Granddad or Grandma.

 5. A special piece of jewelry.
 Charlotte said, “My daughter-in-love helped my granddaughter choose a sweet piece of jewelry inscribed with ‘Grandma.’”